-- Setting tasks which are open-ended and can have a variety of responses - Enabling the exploration of 'big questions' to occur in a graded fashion some children will be able to reflect in a more detailed way upon the challenging questions we pose, but ALL children will be able to search for personal meaning within their learning. - Using mixed ability groupings to allow children to support one another and help one another to grow and learn through discussion - Using classroom assistants to support the work of individuals or groups of children - Providing resources of different complexity, adapted to the ability of the child where appropriate - Using topic mats when appropriate to assist children in their learning and as a means of reviewing their understanding
+- Setting tasks which are open-ended and can have a variety of responses - Enabling the exploration of 'big questions' to occur in a graded fashion some children will be able to reflect in a more detailed way upon the challenging questions we pose, but ALL children will be able to search for personal meaning within their learning. - Using mixed ability groupings to allow children to support one another and help one another to grow and learn through discussion - Using classroom assistants to support the work of individuals or groups of children - Providing resources of different complexity, adapted to the ability of the child where appropriate - Using the Class Book as a reference aid for the children to recap prior learning. - Implementing retrieval and recall methods to assist children in their progressive learning.